Turbo S Adjustable Sway Bar Bushing and Brackets

 This kit is adjustable to fit the individual amount of wear you have on your sway bar diameter.

-Price is for 2 brackets and 2 bushings includes shipping.
+Price is for 2 brackets, 2 bushings and 2 2pc shaft collars.

 ***BEFORE INSTALLING THIS PRODUCT, YOU MUST USE A MEASURING TAPE TO VERIFY THE LENGTH FROM SHOULDER TO SHOULDER ON YOUR SWAY BAR BECAUSE THE SHOULDERS DO MOVE OVER TIME!!!!***